Decoupling local classicality from classical explainability: A noncontextual model for bilocal classical theory and a locally-classical but contextual theory: A locally-classical theory that is not classically-explainable

 Finally, we recall that the real-linear span of any finite-dimensional locally tomographic theory, including standard classical theory, contains a \emph{generalised Choi vector} $\left|\gamma_{\text{Ch}}\right)_{SS}\coloneqq\sum_i|ii)_{SS} \in\textbf{St}_{\mathbb{R}}(SS)$ and \emph{a generalised Choi covector} $\left(g_{\text{Ch}}\right|_{SS}\coloneqq\sum_j(jj|_{SS}\in\textbf{Eff}_{\mathbb{R}}(SS)$ for every system $S$, such that

+Note that neither of these is necessarily physical as they only need to live in the vector space spanned by the states/effects.
+In particular, even if they are in the cone of states/effects they are not necessarily normalised.
 We are now in position to prove the thesis by contradiction.
 Suppose that there exists an ontological model $\tilde{\xi}$ for the above-defined class of LCTs.
 Accordingly, by diagram preservation and linearity, from relation~\eqref{eq:jellyfish} one obtains

 which, by exploiting relation~\eqref{eq:choi}, in turn implies

 On the other hand, by relation~\eqref{eq:pairing} and probability preservation, one also has

 which is in contradiction with~\eqref{eq:pairing-choi}. \endproof Some comments are here in order.
 The above proof is based on more general techniques and results which will be presented in a forthcoming work~\cite{Erba2025genuine}.
 In particular, by generalising the proof technique exploited here, Theorem~\ref{thm:counterexample} can be shown to hold even in the case where the image of the ontological model is taken to be an \emph{infinite-dimensional classical theory} (provided that local tomography is satisfied)~\cite{Erba2025genuine}.
 This means that the result is not an artifact of considering ontological models into a finite-dimensional classical theory.
 In fact, the LCTs that we defined in Theorem~\ref{thm:counterexample} cannot be embedded in any locally tomographic theory~\cite{Erba2025genuine}.
 Remarkably, the example illustrated here is the first one (to our knowledge) of a theory exhibiting such a strong violation of local tomography, in the sense that it allows for the existence of a non-null bipartite effect annihilating every product state (as per Eq.~\eqref{eq:annihilating-effect}).
 By construction, the latter feature is common to LQTs~\cite{erba2024compositionrulequantumsystems} as well.